 Measure 5/8” from the corners of your 13”x33” plywood rectangle.

-Remember how you left 1/2″ from the corner edge of each leg when you attached your side panels?
-We’ll need to cut out that part from the four corners of your toy box floor so it fits.
+You need to cut out that part from the four corners of your kids wooden toy box floor so it fits.

 Use a jigsaw to cut them out.